foxdonut/meiosis-guide/counter_example_with_jquery.md

 });
 ```

-The `createComponent` function accepts properties, all of which are optional.
+The `createComponent` function accepts several properties, all of which are optional.
 Here, we've indicated the `initialModel` and the `view` function.

+## Running Meiosis

 The `Main` component that we've created is also the *root*, or *top-level*, component of our application.
 We need to pass the renderer and the root component to `meiosis.run` to start Meiosis: